MisterTea/GPT-IF/GptIfEngine/data/rooms/scenery_actions.md

 You stand for a moment, enjoying the peace and tranquility of the fountain.
 It is a welcome respite from the hustle and bustle of the ship.
 You take a deep breath of the fresh air, and you feel your stress start to melt away.

+Then something at the bottom of the fountain basin catches your eye: the tiles are arranged in a mosiac forming the letter **p**.
+You make a mental note of this.

+%%{{ world.password_letters_found.add("p") }}%%

 # gym_locker

 ## look